SAINT-GOBAINLes Miroirs18, avenue d'Alsace92400 CourbevoieFRANCE

 Before joining Saint-Gobain, Texier held several positions of responsibility with the French government, including Advisor to the Minister of Environment and Advisor to the Minister of Industry.

 Guillaume Texier is a graduate from Ecole Polytechnique, Paris, and from Paris School of Mines.
+He is also a director on the Board of Veolia.

 Antoine Vignial, a qualified lawyer, is a graduate of IEP Paris and ESSEC Business School with a post-graduate degree in private law from Université Paris II Panthéon-Assas.
 He began his career as a lawyer and then partner at Gide Loyrette Nouel before becoming a partner of the Freshfields Bruckhaus Deringer law firm in 1999.